Scarborough Beach Road: History

-Route Description
+Route description

 Scarborough Beach Road begins at Charles Street, in North Perth, as the continuation of Angove Street.
 The road travels north-west through Mount Hawthorn, which has been a shopping destination since the beginning of the 20th century.
 Axford Park, at the intersection of Oxford Street in Mount Hawthorn, is named in honour of World War I Victoria Cross recipient Thomas Axford.
 At Main Street, the road turns west and continues in this direction until Frobisher Street, along what was originally part of Green Street.
 The Glendalough railway station, built in 1992, picks up passengers on the road underneath the Mitchell Freeway bridge, in between Main Street and Frobisher Street.
-Scarborough Beach Road is one of only two arterial roads between Perth and Joondalup (along with Beach Road) that doesn't have an interchange with the Mitchell Freeway, although there was a "bus and taxi only" service road that was a southbound entrance ramp, it has since been converted to a PSP path Past here, the road continues north-west around Herdsman Lake, through the Osborne Park commercial centre to Innaloo.
+Scarborough Beach Road is one of only two arterial roads between Perth and Joondalup (along with Beach Road) that does not have an interchange with the Mitchell Freeway, although there was a "bus and taxi only" service road that was a southbound entrance ramp, it has since been converted to a PSP path Past here, the road continues north-west around Herdsman Lake, through the Osborne Park commercial centre to Innaloo.
 The Westfield Innaloo shopping centre, a large cinema and a tavern are located around the Odin Road/Liege Street/Ellen Stirling Boulevard intersections, which also carry traffic to the Mitchell Freeway, via Cedric Street.
 The Stirling railway station is located at that interchange.
 The road continues to travel north-west until Hancock Street, Doubleview, after which it heads west to Scarborough Beach.
 The last major intersection is with West Coast Highway, 100 m east of its terminus.